yegor256/blog/_drafts/_future.md

 Indeed, the question makes a lot of sense.
-[Elegant Objects](https://www.elegantobjects.org) is a very alternative concept, provoking you, a junior programmer, to renounce everything you've learned up to date [about OOP]({% pst 2016/aug/2016-08-15-what-is-wrong-object-oriented-programming %}) and start thinking differently.
+[Elegant Objects](https://www.elegantobjects.org) is a very alternative concept, provoking you, a junior programmer, to renounce everything you've learned to date [about OOP]({% pst 2016/aug/2016-08-15-what-is-wrong-object-oriented-programming %}) and to start thinking differently.
 It sounds interesting while you are sitting in a room listening to my lecture, but it
 <del>may</del> will [hurt]({% pst 2019/nov/2019-11-05-revolutionary-evolution %})
 you once you attend your first job interview.